MicrosoftDocs/xamarin-docs/docs/ios/tvos/platform/user-interface-styles.md

 ---
-title: "New User interface Styles"
+title: "tvOS User interface Styles in Xamarin"
 description: "This article covers the Light and Dark UI Themes that Apple has added to tvOS 10 and how to implement them in a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 8BC37683-AD9E-45CD-BE40-96965618AD1D